nodejs/node/COLLABORATOR_GUIDE.md

 #### Landing semver-minor commits in LTS

 The default policy is to not land semver-minor or higher commits in any LTS branch.
-However, the LTS WG or CTC can evaluate any individual semver-minor commit and decide whether a special exception ought to be made.
+However, the LTS WG or TSC can evaluate any individual semver-minor commit and decide whether a special exception ought to be made.
 It is expected that such exceptions would be evaluated, in part, on the scope and impact of the changes on the code, the risk to ecosystem stability